 NCCT Exam Overview

 Candidates are given three hours to complete the test.
-The test topics are based on a national job analysis study that determined the key job components of a medical assistant.
 The detailed outline is below:

 - Check reference resources to check medications.